 Posted by admin on June 4, 2015

-When you are dating, the profile picture you choose for your social media accounts could be more important than you think, and those on your dating profile are definitely important!
+When you’re dating, the profile picture you choose for your social media accounts could be more important than you think.
+And the photos on your dating profile are crucial!

-First impressions definitely count, and if you and your date begin talking online before your first date, or if you’re being set up by friends, your date might want to check you out online before the big night.
+First impressions count.
+If you and your date start talking online before your first date, or if you’re being set up by friends, your date might want to check you out online before the big night.
 The picture you choose as your profile picture could say a lot about you, and you may risk putting your date off you before you have even met in person!

 1. The Throwback Photo